-Why Do I have to Get My Wisdom Teeth Removed?
+Why Do I Have to Get My Wisdom Teeth Removed?

 If your teen recently underwent orthodontic treatment such as braces, your orthodontist may have already recommended scheduling a wisdom tooth extraction.
-Usually, within a year or two of braces removal.
-Wisdom teeth, the largest molars in the human mouth.
+Usually, this takes place within a year or two of braces removal.
+Wisdom teeth are the largest molars in the human mouth.
 They disrupt the bite and alignment of existing teeth when allowed to erupt and grow to their full size.
 For teens who have recently undergone orthodontic treatment, the risk of misalignment, if wisdom teeth emerge, increases.
 If you’re the parent of a teen who paid for the expensive years of orthodontic treatment and retainers, wisdom teeth present a risk of your teen needing further expensive orthodontic correction.

 If you’ve wondered why there is a trend for teens to have their wisdom teeth removed by the time they’re 18 years old or even younger, their age has much to do with it.
 Removing wisdom teeth from adolescent patients allows your oral surgeon to quickly and easily perform the surgery because the root systems of the wisdom teeth are not fully developed.
 This makes the surgery faster, less invasive, and allows your teen to heal faster.